gregrickaby/WP-Current-Time/README.md

 Will display the current date, based on the current time in the central time zone: `19/10/2018`

+To find your time zone, check out the official PHP documentation: https://secure.php.net/manual/en/timezones.php

 ### Multiple Shortcodes

-You could also daisy-chain these shortcodes together, for example:
+You can also daisy chain these shortcodes together, for example:

 ```html
 [current-time format="H:" timezone="America/Chicago"]